How to Audit and Revoke Former Employee Access Securely

 If you want to avoid this audit by provisioning access correctly from the start, our new employee IT onboarding checklist covers the setup process that makes offboarding a documented reversal rather than a reconstruction.

-Using Password Managers for Secure Employee Offboarding
+How to Use Password Managers for Employee Offboarding

-Business password managers centralize credential control, allowing administrators to revoke an employee's access to all company accounts in a single action.
+Business password managers centralize credential control, allowing administrators to revoke an employee's access to all accounts instantly.

 One area worth addressing in 2026 is passkey management.
 As more services adopt passkey authentication, employees may store company-linked passkeys to their personal device keychain—Apple iCloud Keychain or Google Password Manager—instead of the company vault.
 If an employee leaves with a company passkey stored on their personal iCloud, revoking their password manager account won't help; the passkey persists on their device.
 Business password managers like 1Password let you enforce passkey storage policies so all company passkeys live in the company vault, where they can be revoked through the admin console like any other credential.
 For a deeper dive into this technology, see our passkeys small business implementation guide.